750 Redna Terrace

 High Humidity Control: Steam temperature and the relative mass of moisture in steam-air mixture (specific humidity) depends on water valve setting and air inflow setting.
 This unique device can give more than 40% specific humidity at temperatures greater than 100C (compare with a specific humidity of less than 3% in fully saturated air at room temperature i.e. air with RH=100%).

 Typical settings: This unit requires a compressed air source and a metered water pump like the O-Pump-1.
 Setting: (Full power of 1 kW): Air 1.45 CFM (inlet at ~30C) and water 330ml in 45 mins (inlet ~30C) yields steam-air temperature of about 350C.
 Air 1.4CFM (inlet at ~30C) and water 200ml in 20 mins (inlet ~30C) yields steam-air temperature of about 250C.
 Air 1.8CFM (inlet at ~30C) and water 200ml in 20 mins (inlet ~30C) yields steam-air temperature of about 150C.
+User is required to provide air flow device.
 The unit come with a manual which has comprehensive valve setting data (manual available only with purchase).
 These setting may vary with use and other conditions.
 The values above should be considered as approximate.
 Your results may vary with unit and the type of use.

 Safety precautions must be taken when dealing with hot gasses.
 Please write or visit MHI website a free manuscript on superheated steam or refer to any standard book on steam thermodynamics.